Vermont

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Vermont has 50 active public transport stops, all of which are bus stops.
-These stops are served by 16 different routes that together facilitate 1,990 weekly passenger trips.
-The average distance between residents and the nearest transport stop is 198 meters, indicating excellent accessibility.
+Vermont has 50 active public transport stops.
+These are served by 16 different bus routes that together facilitate 1,990 weekly passenger trips.
+The average distance from a resident's location to the nearest stop is 198 meters.

-On average, there are 284 trips per day across all routes, which amounts to approximately 39 weekly trips per individual stop.
+On average, there are 284 trips per day across all routes, which equates to approximately 39 weekly trips per individual stop.

 Frequently Asked Questions - Transport